 Online education can open up a world of opportunities for people interested in furthering their careers.
-With courses covering everything from accountancy to zoology readily available at our fingertips, it’s easy to see why online education would be an appealing option.
+With courses covering everything from accountancy to zoology readily available at our fingertips, it’s easy to see why online courses and education are appealing.
 But it is still constantly marred by the same question: are online courses as good as the rest?

 When online education was still finding its feet, countless “diploma mills” began popping up everywhere.
 These institutions flooded the market with meaningless certificates, putting students and employers alike off these new degrees.
-Part of that stigma remains to this day, but the reality that online education can be reputable and worthwhile is setting in as some of the most reputable institutions in the world begin offering these courses.
+There can still be a stigma in certain sectors or areas, but the reality that online education can be reputable and worthwhile is setting in as some of the most reputable institutions in the world begin offering these courses.

 Other subjects don’t work quite as well online.
 Science can be learnt and understood, but the lack of actual lab experience would make an online certification a lot less appealing to potential employers.
 The importance of practical, real-life experience is something that needs to be taken into account before enrolling in anything.

 Where possible, you should stick to colleges and universities that have been accredited by a national body.
 This can usually be identified if the institution has a .edu web address.
 The lack of such an address can be a red flag, but it doesn’t instantly mean the institution is invalid.